 Businesses can easily be affected by human relationships, and if your relationship with your business partner has taken a turn for the worst, you can expect that it will affect your business in the future.
 If your business partner holds a considerable stake in your business, however, you may face difficulty in removing them from their position.
-Find out what you can do to end your business relationship.
+How can you get out of a bad business partnership?
+Read on to find out what you can do to end your business relationship.

 Buy Out Your Partner

 This can be a very expensive option, but it can allow you to retain control of your business while getting rid of a bad partner.
 The amount your partner is entitled to depends on many factors, such as:

 - The percentage of the company they own

 - The revenue of the company